yangit/ergogen/input/readme.md

 ## New footprints

 Are taken from EasyEda online IDE by JLCPCB
-That guarantees that when we order parts SMT service they will solder it in correct direction.
+Than converted using [this](https://wokwi.com/tools/easyeda2kicad) tool That guarantees that when we order parts SMT service they will solder it in correct direction